-Over Memorial Day weekend my husband and I joined my sister, her boyfriend (now husband) and a couple other friends for a backpacking trip to the Monongahela National Forest, into the Dolly Sods Wilderness to celebrate my sister’s 30th birthday.
+Over Memorial Day weekend in 2013, my husband and I joined my sister, her boyfriend (now husband) and a couple other friends for a backpacking trip to the Monongahela National Forest, into the Dolly Sods Wilderness to celebrate my sister’s 30th birthday.

 And when I say “wilderness,” I certainly do mean it.
-The landscape in this West Virginia national park is akin to what you’d find in the Canadian wilderness; it’s a vast landscape with all kinds of vegetation that differs from one ridge to the next.
+The landscape in this West Virginia national park is akin to what you’d find in the Canadian wilderness — it’s a vast landscape with all kinds of vegetation that differs from one ridge to the next.

-We spent our three days working a 15 mile loop around the Dolly Sods Wilderness.
+We spent our three days working a fifteen-mile loop around the Dolly Sods Wilderness.
 This means we parked the cars on the first day at the south end, started hiking northeast and looped back around westward until we hit the road within a mile of our parked cars on the third day.

 It was both exhilarating and exhausting, and my legs and feet are definitely giving me grief the day after.
 I’ve explained the feeling as training for a 5K and then going out and running a half-marathon.
-The mix of thin and rocky trails, LOTS of uphill paths, the weather (cold and very windy), and my 35 year old body sleeping on the hard forest floor, really packed a punch.
+The mix of thin and rocky trails, LOTS of uphill paths, the weather (cold and very windy), and my thirty-five-year-old body sleeping on the hard forest floor, really packed a punch.

 Also bogs.
 A trail that actually contained bogs, which meant walking through swampy, muddy paths where there’s just no chance of coming out with dry, warm feet.
 (Remember I said cold, frosty nights?
 Yep.)